 - STAGE 0 (Non-Visible or Latency Stage)Lymph fluid transport is already impaired during this stage, but no physical effects are apparent yet.
 It can take months or even years before any symptoms appear.

 - Stage 1 (Mild or Spontaneously Reversible Stage)The arm, leg, hand, foot, or other area looks slightly swollen as lymph fluid builds up, but elevation or compression of the affected arm or leg will help reduce or even reverse it.
 Pitting or sinking of the skin in the affected area may occur.

 - Stage 2 (Moderate or Spontaneously Irreversible Stage)Swelling and dermal fibrosis (uncontrolled formation of scar tissue) continue to develop.
 The swelling is managed with the daily wearing of compression garments, both during the day and at night.
 Prolonged non-surgical treatments may provide relief from symptoms but will usually not be as effective as surgical procedures.

 - Stage 3 (Severe or Lymphostatic Elephantiasis Stage)The affected limb becomes large and misshapen, and the hardened skin takes on a leathery, wrinkled appearance.
 Lymph fluid may leak from breaks or folds in the skin and should be kept clean and dry to avoid infection.
 The continued fibrosis also causes the muscle and fat to solidify, making it very difficult to move the limbs.

 Symptoms of lymphedema

-Symptoms can appear any time after cancer treatment.
+Symptoms can appear any time after cancer treatment, days, months, or even years following cancer treatment.
 If you've recently had cancer surgery involving your lymph nodes - your doctor may diagnose lymphedema based on your signs and symptoms.

 If you notice any of these symptoms, please let your doctor know.
 You may benefit from a referral to a lymphedema therapist.